SCORING & SAFETY

 Dance Scoring

-For Scoring and Deductions, Legacy uses our own version of the UK Scoring System.
-More information coming soon.
+For Dance Scoring and Deductions, Legacy is also using the UK Scoring System.

-For Dance rules, the IASF Dance Rules apply for all Dance divisions (exception: Prep Dance - see below) and Adaptive Abilites Dance and Dance Abilities have amendments to the Safety rules (see below for details on those divisions).
+For Dance rules, the IASF Dance Rules apply (see above) for all Dance divisions, except for Prep Dance and Adaptive Abilites Dance and Dance Abilities, which both have amendments to the Safety rules (see below for details on those divisions).

 PREP DANCE

-Click to View United Scoring Dance Reference Sheet for Prep & Age RangesAdaptive Abilities & Cheer/Dance Abilities
+Click to View Legacy/UK Scoring Dance RubricAdaptive Abilities & Cheer/Dance Abilities

-For Adaptive Abilities Cheer, these divisions use the relevant United Scoring rubric, however they use a special combination of rules from different sources for safety/legality.
+For Adaptive Abilities Cheer (and Stunt Groups), these divisions use the relevant UK Scoring rubric, however they use a special combination of rules from different sources for safety/legality.

-For Adaptive Abilties Dance divisions, the All Star United Dance Scoring System is used, the same as other Dance divisions.
+For Adaptive Abilties Dance divisions, we will using the UK Scoring System, the same as for other Dance divisions (see above).

 For Cheer Abilities teams opting to compete in these divisions, we use the ICU Special Abilities/Special Olympics scoring system, but with the 'Cheer' element removed.

-Dance Abilities competitive divisions use the same United Scoring Dance Scoring System, as for all dance divisions.
+Dance Abilities competitive divisions use the same Dance Scoring System as for all other dance divisions.

-Safety rules for all the above are the IASF rules as linked above BUT with the addition of specialty rules from the ICU.
+Safety rules for all AA and CA divisions are the IASF rules linked above BUT with the addition of specialty rules from the ICU.
 Where the ICU division specific rules disagree with the IASF rules, the ICU rules will take precedence.

 Click the button below to download Legacy's guidance document which lays out the Special Rules that apply to these divisions.

-Legacy uses UK Scoring Partners system for Stunt Groups & Partner Stunt.
+Legacy uses the UK Scoring system for Stunt Groups & Partner Stunt, including for Adaptive Abilities Stunt Groups.

 Safety Rules for Partner Stunt & Stunt Groups are the same as for the other divisions - using the IASF Safety rules and Deductions listed above.